Project X (2012 film): Cultural impact

 On September 21, 2012, a party in the small Dutch town of Haren spiraled out of control after a Facebook invitation.
-News reports indicated that "There were multiple mentions of an American film called Project X", and that some revelers wore T-shirts marked 'Project X Haren'.
+News reports indicated that "There were multiple mentions of an American film called Project X", and that some revelers wore T-shirts reading "Project X Haren".
 The damage was estimated to be over €1 million ($1.32 million).
+In 2025, a Netflix documentary was created documenting what occurred in Haren called Trainwreck: The Real Project X.

 In 2012, a party called Proyecto X ("Project X" in Spanish) was held in the Pilar Partido of Buenos Aires Province, Argentina.
 The event gathered 4,500 teenagers who were sold alcohol.

-In 2014, a party called "Project P" was thrown in Mecosta County, Michigan that attracted more than 2,000 people to an isolated farm house.
+In 2014, a party called "Project P" was thrown in Mecosta County, Michigan, that attracted more than 2,000 people to an isolated farm house.
 There were go-go dancers, strippers, a fire thrower and two DJs reportedly hired for the party.
 Dozens of participants were taken to area hospitals after overdosing on drugs (particularly heroin) and alcohol including one reported sexual assault.
 Police from seven agencies who responded chose to manage the situation from the perimeter because of the risk of hundreds of intoxicated drivers fleeing the scene.
 Three suspected organizers of the rave were formally charged.

-On August 16, 2014 in Mexico in the state of Jalisco in the city of Zapopan a party called La Fiesta de los 4 mil got out of control after a young man named Alejandro Chassin Godoy made an event on Facebook.
+On August 16, 2014, in Mexico in the state of Jalisco in the city of Zapopan a party called La Fiesta de los 4 mil got out of control after a young man named Alejandro Chassin Godoy made an event on Facebook.
 The party was held on the day of his birthday.
-A few days after the disaster was revealed the attendance of guests at the event had reached 6799 people.
-There were 6 injured and 281 were arrested.
+A few days after the disaster was revealed the attendance of guests at the event had reached 6,799 people.
+There were six injured and 281 were arrested.
 The majority of the guests were young teenagers.
-According to the Guadalajara Police, the guests had guns and secured 462 grams of Marijuana at the party.
-Chass was fined 2.800 pesos for damages caused at the party.
+According to the Guadalajara Police, the guests had guns and secured 462 grams of marijuana at the party.
+Chass was fined 2,800 pesos for damages caused at the party.

-Rapper Ken Carson's debut studio album Project X was named after the film, and its artwork references the film's promotional material.
+Rapper Ken Carson's debut studio album Project X (2021) was named after the film, and its artwork references the film's promotional material.

-Potential sequel
+In a 2021 essay for Metrograph, film critic Nick Pinkerton lauded Project X, calling it "an authentic cult object" and writing, "The buzzkill, pursed-lipped Pharisees of a corrupt critical commentariat tried to kill it once, as they do anything that threatens their sense of authority, but it's still raging after the cops have cleared out."